Summer Camp FAQs

 What will happen if my completed forms or check is not received within the required two week window?

-My child attended a DNA Center Summer Camp in the summer of 2015 of 2016.
+My child attended a DNA Center Summer Camp in the summer of 2015, 2016, or 2017.
 Is there a continuation camp they can attend this year?

 Unfortunately, we will not have an alumni or continuation camp offered in 2018.
 Our goal will be to offer a continuation camp in the future, but we are not there yet.
 If you have further questions, please contact Linda Rock at 574-631-1506.